chutium/spark-appliance/README.md

 ## EMRFS support

+EMRFS is an Hadoop-compatible implementation that allows EMR clusters to access data on Amazon S3, which provides much more features than the native S3 implementation in Hadoop.

 As mentioned we use AWS S3 as data storeage, original Spark is working with Hadoop S3 implementation which is based on predefined AWS security credentials, not IAM role based.

 Our [Senza](https://stups.io/senza/) appliances are running on the EC2 instances with appropriate IAM roles, we do not want to distribute or embed long-term AWS security credentials within an instance or application.